Motor Vehicle Accident Statistics: News and Updates June 2025

 Emerging Trends

-• Truck accidents and particularly fatal incidents are trending downward and have dropped from 5,800 in 2022 to 4,260 in 2024.
+• While truck accidents and particularly fatal incidents were trending downward, dropping from 5,800 in 2022 to 4,260 in 2024, early 2025 data suggests that truck accidents may be surpassing pre-pandemic levels.

 • The emerging integration of multiple safety systems in self-driving vehicles combining technologies like 5G connectivity, improved sensors, and AI learning algorithms create safer autonomous driving systems.